apache/kvrocks/THREAT_MODEL.md

    `AUTH` are refused on an unauthenticated connection *(inferred)*. *Symptom:* pre-auth data access.
    *Severity:* critical.
-4. **Lua sandboxing.** Scripts run in a constrained LuaJIT environment without arbitrary host/file access and confined to the caller's namespace *(inferred — sandbox intent; DoS regression test present)*. *Symptom:* sandbox escape / host access / cross-namespace access from a script. *Severity:* critical.
+4. **Lua sandboxing.** Scripts run in a constrained LuaJIT environment without arbitrary host/file access and confined to the caller's namespace *(maintainer — scripting confined to the namespace; no host access)*.
+   *Symptom:* sandbox escape / host access / cross-namespace access from a script. *Severity:* critical.
 5. **Memory safety on protocol parsing.** Well-formed and malformed RESP input does not cause memory-corruption on supported platforms *(inferred)*. *Symptom:* OOB read/write, crash from crafted input. *Severity:* critical.
-6. **Resource bounds — UNRESOLVED.** Whether super-linear CPU/memory on crafted commands, Lua run-time, or a hang is a bug, vs. "no guarantee beyond configured limits", is **not yet stated** (the `luajit_bytecode_dos` test suggests at least Lua DoS is taken seriously). *Symptom:* hang/OOM/disk-fill.
-   *Severity:* medium (contested until the line is drawn — §14).
+6. **Resource bounds.** There is **no intrinsic DoS guarantee beyond configured limits** *(maintainer)*;
+   the operator's contract is to configure `maxclients` and size limits.
+(The `luajit_bytecode_dos` test shows Lua DoS is taken seriously, but no broader intrinsic guarantee is claimed.) *Symptom:* hang/OOM/disk-fill beyond configured limits. *Severity:* medium (treated as operator-tuning, not a property breach, unless a configured limit is bypassed).

 ## §9 Security properties the project does NOT provide

 - **No authentication by default.** `requirepass` ships unset; an operator who binds to a routable interface without setting it exposes an **unauthenticated admin-level** store *(documented — `kvrocks.conf`)*.
-The `bind 127.0.0.1` default mitigates this until changed.
+The `bind 127.0.0.1` default mitigates this until changed. **When `requirepass` is unset, operators are responsible for restricting access to trusted personnel only** *(maintainer)*.
-- **No transport encryption by default.** TLS is opt-in; on an untrusted network the auth token and all data are observable/modifiable *(documented)*.
+- **No transport encryption by default.** TLS is opt-in; on an untrusted network the auth token and all data are observable/modifiable *(documented)*. **As with `requirepass`, when TLS is off operators are responsible for restricting access to trusted personnel only** *(maintainer)*.
 - **No defence against the operator / admin-token holder** (§3).
 - **Namespace isolation is logical, not cryptographic.** All namespaces share one RocksDB instance on disk;
-  isolation is an access-control property at the command layer, not at-rest encryption or per-tenant key separation *(inferred)*.
+  isolation is an access-control property at the command layer, not at-rest encryption or per-tenant key separation. **No per-namespace encryption is claimed** *(maintainer)*.
+- **Pub/sub does not respect namespaces (known limitation).** Namespace keyspace confinement is strict for keys, but pub/sub channels are **not** currently namespaced — a namespace client can publish/subscribe across the instance *(maintainer — known limitation)*.
+This is a documented current limitation rather than a property breach; a report matching exactly this behaviour is a `KNOWN-NON-FINDING` (§11a), while namespacing pub/sub is desirable hardening.
-- **No strong anti-DoS guarantee** against expensive commands (`KEYS`, large `MGET`, huge values, deep pipelines) or adversarial Lua beyond configured limits *(inferred)*.
+- **No strong anti-DoS guarantee** against expensive commands (`KEYS`, large `MGET`, huge values, deep pipelines) or adversarial Lua beyond configured limits — **no intrinsic guarantee beyond configured limits** *(maintainer)*.

 **False-friend properties:**